jakubnov/BigData_workshop/Lab02/README.md

 and hit save the query.
 Have only this query in the query window.

+<b> Check your timezone: </b> In Impala run query that will informs you about timezone set for cluster.
+Will be needed later during schedulling.

+> select timeofday();

 ### Step 3: Create workflow
 Open Scheduler - Worflow and create new workflow: drag and drop Hive query.